 A Certificate Signing Request (also CSR or certification request) is special file that you provide to a Certification Authority (CA), such as GeoTrust, Symantec and Comodo.
-It's used by the CA to generate, sign and issue a new digital identity certificate.
+It's used by the CA to generate, sign and issue a new SSL server certificate.

 The CSR contains all the necessary information needed by the CA to authenticate your organization such as your domain name, business name and location.